mhakman/osx-cocoa-odbc/ODBC/index.markdown

 Odbc framework is Cocoa framework providing access to ODBC databases.
 It works on top of iODBC framework which is a low level C-oriented framework of ODBC routines that follow ODBC specification.
 The framework includes also an experimental Cocoa Core Data Persistent Store for Odbc.
-It works well with Core Data, NSArrayController in entity mode and bindings.
-It implements an optimistic transaction control so that multiple applications can be run simultaneously withiout locking each other.

-The software hass been tested with IBM DB2, Mimer, and MySQL databases..
+It has been tested with IBM DB2, Mimer SQL, MySQL, Oracle, PostgreSQL and SQLite.

+A database manager that uses optimistic transaction control (e.g. Mimer SQL) is highly recommeded.
+If a database manager uses locking transaction control (as the majority of database managers on the market) then there a risk of multiple application locking each other.

 ODBC framework consists of a number of classes.
 Currently only OdbcConnection, OdbcStatement, and OdbcException are used in non-Core Data applications.